 – Coco Chanel

-Coco Chanel was a leading French modernist designer, whose patterns of simplicity and style revolutionised women's clothing.
-She was the only designer to be listed in Time 100 most influential people of the Twentieth Century.
-In the 1960s, a Broadway musical was made about her life starring Katharine Hepburn
+Coco Chanel was a leading French modernist designer, whose patterns of simplicity and style revolutionised women’s clothing.
+She was the only designer to be listed in the Time 100 most influential people of the Twentieth Century.

-It was in the 1920s, that Coco Chanel left a lasting mark on Women's fashion and design.
-Up until the First World War, women's clothing had been quite restrictive and tended to involve full length skirts which were impractical for many activities.
-Coco Chanel helped create women's clothing that was simpler and more practical.
-She also introduced trousers and suits for women - something which had not been done before.
+During the 1920s, in particular, Coco Chanel left a lasting mark on women’s fashion and design.
+Up until the First World War, women’s clothing had been quite restrictive and tended to involve full-length skirts which were impractical for many activities.
+Coco Chanel helped create women’s clothing that was simpler and more practical.
+She also introduced trousers and suits for women – something which had not been done before.